Aliases for PFKP Gene

 GeneCards Summary for PFKP Gene

 PFKP (Phosphofructokinase, Platelet) is a Protein Coding gene.
-Among its related pathways are Akt Signaling and Metabolism.
-GO annotations related to this gene include 6-phosphofructokinase activity.
-An important paralog of this gene is PFKL.
+Diseases associated with PFKP include Glycogen Storage Disease Vii.
+Among its related pathways are AMPK Enzyme Complex Pathway and Central carbon metabolism in cancer.
+GO annotations related to this gene include protein complex binding and 6-phosphofructokinase activity.
+An important paralog of this gene is PFKM.

 UniProtKB/Swiss-Prot for PFKP Gene

 Catalyzes the phosphorylation of D-fructose 6-phosphate to fructose 1,6-bisphosphate by ATP, the first committing step of glycolysis.